The Atelier of the Ceramist at CASACOR SP 2023 – MONDO MODA - Breaking Latest News

 “We chose the colors from the clay, representing the pottery in tones that were light and calm.
 The result is an environment that transmits peace and mixes elegance and rusticity”, says Flavia.

-In addition to being idealized for a woman who has ceramics as a hobby, the concept of the studio was based on the theme of the event this year, which is Corpo & Morada, and on a biblical verse from Genesis 2:7, which says: “then the Lord God fashioned man from the dust of the ground like clay, and breathed into his nostrils the breath of life, and man became a living being.”
+In addition to being idealized for a woman who has ceramics as a hobby, the concept of the workshop was guided by the theme of the event this year, which is Corpo & Morada, and in a biblical verse from Genesis 2:7, which says: “then the Lord God formed the human being from the dust of the earth, made clay, and breathed into his nostrils the breath of life, and man became a living being”.

 From this, the professionals say that they related the idea of body with the dust of clay, which gives rise to ceramics, and dwelling with our soul and spirit, which inhabits the place of clay.
 To show the duality of body and soul, the professionals included the phrase “we are a unique mixture of dust and glory” in the project.
 “When she is in that space, it is the moment to internally connect with her roots and personal tastes”, says Bruna, about the atmosphere of the place.